kamermans/guzzle-oauth2-subscriber/README.md

   - `DoctrineCacheTokenPersistence` Takes a `Doctrine\Common\Cache\Cache` object and optionally a key name (default: `guzzle-oauth2-token`) where the access token will be saved.
   - `SimpleCacheTokenPersistence` Takes a PSR-16 SimpleCache and optionally a key name (default: `guzzle-oauth2-token`) where the access token will be saved.
 This allows any PSR-16 compatible cache to be used.
   - `Laravel5CacheTokenPersistence` Takes an `Illuminate\Contracts\Cache\Repository` object and optionally a key name (default: `guzzle-oauth2-token`) where the access token will be saved.
+  - `ClosureTokenPersistence` Allows you to define a token persistence provider by providing closures to handle the persistence functions.

-If you want to use your own persistence layer, you should write your own class that implements `TokenPersistenceInterface`.
+If you want to use your own persistence layer, you should write your own class that implements `TokenPersistenceInterface` or use the `ClosureTokenPersistence` provider, which is described at the end of this section.

 To enable token persistence, you must use the `OAuth2Middleware::setTokenPersistence()` or `OAuth2Subscriber::setTokenPersistence()` method, like this: